-The assessment of current state of STI for SDGs roadmaps
+The assessment of the current state of STI for SDGs roadmaps

-The assessment of the current state of STI for SDGs roadmaps is based on the updated achievements reported by the IATT focal points in the six pilot countries outlined in the Guidebook, their collected data, expertise and stakeholder consultations, as well as their self-reporting challenges and lessons learned.
+The assessment of the current state of STI for SDGs roadmaps is based on the updated achievements reported by the IATT focal points in the six pilot countries outlined in the Guidebook; their collected data, expertise and stakeholder consultations; as well as their self-reporting challenges and lessons learned.

-Table 2.1. presents a review of progress on the development of the STI for SDGs roadmaps by each of the pilot countries, including the key agencies leading the process, other expected stakeholders and timeline, challenges and lessons learned.
+Table 2.1 presents a review of progress on the development of the STI for SDGs roadmaps by each of the pilot countries, including the key agencies leading the process; other expected stakeholders and the timeline; challenges; and lessons learned.

-Chapter 3 summarizes what has been achieved so far in developing the STI for SDG roadmaps in the pilot countries.
+Chapter 3 summarises what has been achieved so far in developing the STI for SDG roadmaps in the pilot countries.

-Chapter 4 draws the lessons and implications from their experience to date, as well as from the case studies of the effective use of STI to accelerate development goals in three pilot countries.
+Chapter 4 draws upon the lessons and implications from their experience to date, as well as that from the case studies on the effective use of STI to accelerate development goals in three pilot countries.
+Table

-Table 2.1: Summary of Pilot Countries Approach and Progress in Developing Their STI for SDGs Roadmaps (based on reports from Chapter 3)
+Summary of pilot countries' approach and progress in developing their STI for SDGs roadmaps (based on reports from Chapter 3)